The image above is of an actual, real world warp bubble. Image credit: Dr. Harold G. White of the Limitless Space Institute.

-The Concept Behind Warp Drive
+The Warp Drive Concept

 The warp bubble observed is tiny.
 We’re talking nano-scale tiny, and a result of negative energy research using Casamir cavities, exploiting some of the bizarre quantum physics effects of these unusual structures.
 While this is very much a beginning, it opens the opportunity to do more research into the specific question of warp bubbles and Alcubierre’s equations.